Joe Pyfer: Professional grappling career

 Pyfer faced Gerald Meerschaert in the main event of Fury Pro Grappling 7 on May 27, 2023.
 He won the match by unanimous decision.

 Pyfer faced Nick Willey at Fury Pro Grappling 12 on December 28, 2024.
 He won the match by golden score in overtime.

+Freestyle wrestling

+Pyfer is scheduled to face former UFC Middleweight Champion Luke Rockhold on September 19, 2026 at RAF 13.